 Can a Rental Property Be Considered Separate Property in a Maryland Divorce?

 Yes, rental property can be considered separate property in a divorce if it meets any of the conditions explained earlier.
-However, even if the rental property is considered separate property, the income generated by the property during the marriage may be considered marital property and subject to division by the court.
+However, even if the rental property is considered separate property.
+Income from the property during the marriage may be seen as marital property and could be divided by the court.

 Get a Divorce Lawyer From Divorce With a Plan